 Target’s digital sales increased by over 100% at the end of March, and in April, it was up 275%.

-Though this fact does not mark the birth of Target’s digital stores, it drives home the point for the need for an eCommerce portal.
+Though this fact does not mark Target’s digital stores’ birth, it drives home the need for an eCommerce portal.

 Why COVID-19 has Made eCommerce Inevitable

-One of the significant fears during a pandemic is the fear of contracting the virus.
-Regardless of whether there are a bunch of people on the road or just a few, the uncertainty in who carries the virus and who doesn’t is a gamble people don’t want to indulge in.
+One of the significant fears during a pandemic is the fear of contracting the virus; regardless of whether there are many people on the road or just a few, the uncertainty in who carries the virus and who doesn’t is a gamble people don’t want to indulge in.

 With WHO reporting cases to be asymptomatic as well-meaning, people carrying the novel coronavirus and not showing any symptoms of it – makes it worse for others.
 At the same time, what had to be bought had to be purchased.